Discord Mobile App Redesign

 Affinity Map

 Our affinity map included quotes from our survey and our usability testing.
-We found that the largest area of over lap between users was in expressing some difficulty with navigation.
+We found that the largest area of overlap between users was in expressing some difficulty with navigation.

 Heuristic Comparison

 I decided to do a heuristic comparison between the desktop version of the application and the mobile application.
-In our surveys users had indicated finding the desktop app easy to use and intuitive.
+In our surveys, users had indicated finding the desktop app easy to use and intuitive.
 The main takeaway I had was that the desktop app gives users access to every feature on the same screen.
 The mobile app does not do this, causing users to need to swipe and tap around in order to access frequently used features.

 Personas

 My team took the data I visualized and used it to create two personas: Vincent represents the majority of current Discord users and Emma represents the growing audience that Discord is focused on expanding.
 We mapped their goals and frustrations to the largest areas of overlap in our affinity map.
-I then began creating task flows based off of that information.
+I then began creating task flows based on that information.

 User Task Flows

-I mapped out the current user flows for the tasks that aligned with our personas pain points and redesigned them to be less complicated.
+I mapped out the current user flows for the tasks that aligned with our persona's pain points and redesigned them to be less complicated.

 Original Flows